-Under current settings, the Commissioner is required to pay the government contribution to a member's KiwiSaver fund provider within 30 working days of the provider filing a claim.
-The proposals would amend this setting by requiring the Commissioner to pay the government contribution to the fund provider within 30 working days of the Commissioner being satisfied that the member meets the income eligibility requirement discussed above.
+Under former settings, the Commissioner was required to pay the government contribution to a member's KiwiSaver fund provider within 30 working days of the provider filing a claim.
+This setting is amended to require the Commissioner to pay the government contribution to the fund provider within 30 working days of the Commissioner being satisfied that the member meets the income eligibility requirement discussed above.